OpenEvalProject/evals/manuscripts/elife-96839/v1/manuscript.md

 A protocol for behavioural video-tracking with drug treatment is available at dx.doi.org/10.17504/protocols.io.4r3l27p6pg1y/v1.

-## Behavioural data analysis
+### Behavioural data analysis

 Behavioural data analysis was performed using the FramebyFrame R package v0.11.0.
 A tutorial and documentation are available at github.com/francoiskroll/FramebyFrame (copy archived at Kroll, 2025a).
 The important steps of the analysis are summarised below.

 The raw file generated by the ZebraLab software was exported into hundreds of xls files each containing 1 million rows of data.
 Each row of data represented the Δ pixel of one larva at one frame transition.
 Using the vpSorter(…) function, these data were re-organised in a large csv file where each column was a well, each row was a frame transition, and each cell a Δ pixel value.
 To visualise activity over time, we smoothed the Δ pixel time course for each larva with a 60-min (~90,000 rows) rolling average then binned the data by summing Δ pixels in 10-min epochs.
 We generated the activity trace of individual larvae using ggActivityTraceGrid(…) and excluded from subsequent analysis any larva that had an obviously aberrant behaviour, defined as having missed entirely a day-night transition (no jump/drop in the activity trace) or having shown activity during a day lower than the previous night.
 Each well was assigned to a group using a metadata file generated by genotypeGenerator(…).
 For each 10-min epoch, we calculated the mean and standard error of the mean (SEM) across larvae in each group to build the activity traces (e.g. Figure 3g left).

 Sleep was measured on the large csv file containing all the frame-by-frame Δ pixel data.
 A 60 s (~1500 rows) rolling sum was applied on the Δ pixel time course of each larva, so that any data point that became zero indicated that the previous 60 s of Δ pixels were all zeros, that is, a sleep bout started exactly 60 s ago.
 The data after the rolling sum was converted into a series of Booleans: true if the data point was 0 (i.e. that frame was part of a sleep bout); false if the data point was positive (i.e. that frame was not part of a sleep bout, as the larva moved at some point in the preceding 60 s).
 At this stage, the first 0 of each sleep bout marked the frame at the 60th second of each sleep bout.
 Therefore, a correction was then applied to extend each sleep bout 60 s in the past by switching the ~1500 frames of false before each sleep bout start to true.
 The time spent asleep in 10 min epochs (~15,000 rows) was calculated by counting the number of true frames in each epoch and multiplying the counts by 1/frame rate (typically 1/25 frames per second), which was converted into minutes for the sleep trace.
-For example, if larva #3 had 5000 out of 15,000 frames marked true (i.e. these frames are part of a sleep bout) from minute 20–30 of tracking, that represented 5000×125×160=3.33minutesasleep for that epoch.
+For example, if larva #3 had 5000 out of 15,000 frames marked true (i.e. these frames are part of a sleep bout) from minute 20–30 of tracking, that represented $5000\times\frac{1}{25}\times\frac{1}{60}=3.33minutesasleep$ for that epoch.
 As for the activity trace, the mean and SEM across larvae in each group were calculated for each 10min epoch to build the sleep traces (e.g. Figure 3g right).

 15 behavioural parameters were then calculated for each larva and day/night.
 Two additional parameters, startle response at sunset and sleep latency, were only defined for nights, for a total of 32 unique parameters (15 day parameters and 17 night parameters).
 Full days/nights during the experiment were: night0, day1, night1, day2, night2.
 Larvae were 5 dpf during night0, 6 dpf during day1/night1, 7 dpf during day2/night2, and the experiment was stopped in the morning of 8 dpf.
 Night0 (5 dpf) was excluded from the analysis as a habituation period; therefore, two day data points and two night data points were calculated for each larva and behavioural parameter.
 Definitions of the behavioural parameters can be found in the documentation of the FramebyFrame package (github.com/francoiskroll/FramebyFrame, copy archived at Kroll, 2025a).

 To build the behavioural fingerprints, a z-score was calculated for each day/night, each larva, and each unique parameter.
 For example, to calculate the z-score for parameter active bout length of larva #5 for day1, we first calculated the mean and standard deviation of all active bout length data points for control larvae during day1.
-These were then used to calculate larva #5’s z-score as:zday1=x−μconσcon
+These were then used to calculate larva #5’s z-score as:

+$$
+z_{day1}=\frac{x−\mu_{con}}{\sigma_{con}}
+$$

-where x was larva #5’s day1 data point, μcon was the mean of control day1 data points, σcon was the standard deviation of control day1 data points.
+where $x$ was larva #5’s day1 data point, $\mu_{con}$ was the mean of control day1 data points, $\sigma_{con}$ was the standard deviation of control day1 data points.
 The calculation was repeated for day2.
 The day1 and day2 z-scores were then averaged to produce a common day z-score for active bout length of larva #5.
 The process was repeated for each unique parameter, producing 32 z-scores for each larva, which we term each larva’s behavioural fingerprint.
 To draw the fingerprint plots (e.g. Figure 3h), the mean and SEM of all z-scores were calculated for each unique parameter and group of larvae.
 By definition of the z-score, the mean z-score for the control larvae was always 0 and the SEM constant for each experiment (dependent on the number of control larvae), so the controls’ fingerprint was omitted from the plot.

 In Figure 6c, for each parameter, the mean and SEM of all z-scores from each clutch were calculated separately.
 The two z-score means and SEMs were then averaged to draw each bar.
 See Statistics on behavioural parameters for the definition of each category.

 Each larva’s fingerprint can be conceptualised as the coordinates of one data point in a 32-dimension space where each dimension represents one behavioural parameter.
 In Figure 5d, Figure 5—figure supplement 1d, the centre of the H2O-treated scrambled-injected larvae or the centre of the H2O-treated sorl1 F0 knockout larvae was set as the origin of this 32-dimension space (point at coordinates 0, 0, 0, …) by the z-scoring procedure.
 We then measured the Euclidean distance between each larva’s fingerprint and the origin.

-## Statistics on behavioural parameters
+### Statistics on behavioural parameters

 Each behavioural parameter was statistically compared between F0 knockout and scrambled-injected larvae using linear mixed effects (LME) modelling implemented in the lmer function of the R package lme4 v1.1.31 (Bates et al., 2015).
 The data were parameter values per larva per time window, for example larva #3 slept 4 hr during night2.
 We always tracked one unique clutch in each ZebraBox run; therefore, the replicate experiment(s) provided both technical and biological replication.
 The data collected during nights or during days were analysed separately.
 The fixed effect was the group assignment (genotype or treatment).
 Random effects were intercepts for clutch assignment (experiment), larva number, and the larva’s age (dpf).
 Random effects of clutch assignment and larva number were modelled as nested, as data points between larvae of the same clutch were expected to be more similar than between larvae of different clutches; and within each clutch, the day1 (or night1) data point of one larva was expected to be similar to its day2 (or night2) data point.
-The command to create the day or night model was:lmer(parameter∼group+(1∣experiment/larva)+(1∣dpf),data=nightorday)
+The command to create the day or night model was:

+$$
+lmer(parameter∼group+(1∣experiment/larva)+(1∣dpf),data=nightorday)
+$$

 The model provided the slope and its standard error reported on top of the parameter plots (e.g. Figure 3—figure supplement 1b).
-A model without the fixed effect group was then created, as:lmer(parameter∼1+(1∣experiment/larva)+(1∣dpf),data=nightorday)
+A model without the fixed effect group was then created, as:

+$$
+lmer(parameter∼1+(1∣experiment/larva)+(1∣dpf),data=nightorday)
+$$

 This null model was compared with the full model created above with a likelihood-ratio test, which provided the p-value reported in the figures and legends.